 Jeffrey S. Nevid Ph.D., ABPP

-Jeffrey Nevid, Ph.D., ABPP, is Professor of Psychology at St. John’s University in Queens, New York, where he teaches at both the undergraduate and graduate levels, and supervises doctoral students in clinical psychology.
-He is also a practicing psychologist in Manhattan and Queens (posted on Psychology Today provider network) with more than 30 years experience specializing in cognitive-behavioral therapy (CBT).
+Jeffrey Nevid, Ph.D., ABPP, is Professor of Psychology at St. John’s University, where he served as Director of the Doctoral Program in Clinical Psychology for more than 30 years.
+He is a practicing psychologist with offices in Manhattan and Queens (posted on Psychology Today provider network) specializing in cognitive-behavioral therapy (CBT).
 Dr. Nevid holds a Diplomate in Clinical Psychology awarded by the American Board of Professional Psychology (ABPP) and is a Fellow of both the Academy of Clinical Psychology (FAClinP) and the American Psychological Association (APA).
 He also writes the popular blog, The Minute Therapist, published online by Psychology Today.

 Dr. Nevid completed his doctoral degree in clinical psychology at SUNY Albany and was awarded a National Institute of Mental Health Post-Doctoral Fellowship in Evaluation Research at Northwestern University.
 He has conducted research in many areas of psychology and has amassed more than 200 professional publications and presentations.
-He is also the author or coauthor of more than a dozen books in psychology and related fields, including several leading college textbooks, including Essentials of Psychology: Concepts and Applications (Cengage Learning), Abnormal Psychology in a Changing World (Pearson Education), Human Sexuality in a World of Diversity (Pearson Education), and Psychology and the Challenges of Life: Adjustment and Growth (John Wiley).
-His other books include BT/Behavior Therapy: Strategies for Solving Problems in Living.
+He is also the author or coauthor of more than a dozen books in psychology and related fields, including several leading college textbooks such as Essentials of Psychology: Concepts and Applications (Cengage Learning), Abnormal Psychology in a Changing World (Pearson Education), Human Sexuality in a World of Diversity (Pearson Education), and Psychology and the Challenges of Life: Adjustment and Growth (John Wiley & Sons).
+His other books in the field include BT/Behavior Therapy: Strategies for Solving Problems in Living.